 Talawa Theatre Company is led by Artistic Director, Michael Buffong.
 Over the years, as more Black work is produced by mainstream theatres and more Black practitioners make successful careers, Talawa has refined its vision and purpose.

 Talawa is the UK’s primary Black led touring theatre company.
 Our work is informed by the wealth and diversity of the Black British experience, and through that we create outstanding work by cultivating the best in emerging and established Black artists.
 We invest in talent, develop audiences and inspire dialogue with and within communities across the UK and internationally.
 By doing so, we enrich the cultural life of all.

 Talawa was founded in 1986 by Yvonne Brewster, Carmen Munroe, Mona Hammond and Inigo Espejel.

-Today, Talawa is one of the leading Black theatre companies in the UK, with more than 40 touring productions from African classics to Oscar Wilde behind it.
+Today, Talawa is the leading Black theatre company in the UK, with more than 50 touring productions from African classics to Oscar Wilde behind it.

 Talawa writers, directors and personnel now work in all areas of British theatre.

 In addition to its productions the Company broadens the spectrum of work created by Black British artists by commissioning new writing, and the development of ideas through seed commissions.